Hydraulic engineering: Antiquity

 In the Archaic epoch of the Philippines, hydraulic engineering also developed specially in the Island of Luzon, the Ifugaos of the mountainous region of the Cordilleras built irrigations, dams and hydraulic works and the famous Banaue Rice Terraces as a way for assisting in growing crops around 1000 BC.
 These Rice Terraces are 2,000-year-old terraces that were carved into the mountains of Ifugao in the Philippines by ancestors of the indigenous people.
 The Rice Terraces are commonly referred to as the "Eighth Wonder of the World".
 It is commonly thought that the terraces were built with minimal equipment, largely by hand.
 The terraces are located approximately 1500 metres (5000 ft) above sea level.
 They are fed by an ancient irrigation system from the rainforests above the terraces.
 It is said that if the steps were put end to end, it would encircle half the globe.

 Eupalinos of Megara was an ancient Greek engineer who built the Tunnel of Eupalinos on Samos in the 6th century BC, an important feat of both civil and hydraulic engineering.
 The civil engineering aspect of this tunnel was that it was dug from both ends which required the diggers to maintain an accurate path so that the two tunnels met and that the entire effort maintained a sufficient slope to allow the water to flow.

+Hydraulic engineering was highly emphasized in the Inca empire, they had the ability to manipulate water.
+In Típon the creation of terraces, water was able to reach different sections reaching elite residence and continues to be distributed in lower levels towards the agriculture, being able to maintain a whole community through the terraces.